-A book about a bookstore… As librarian, I could not pass it up.
+A book about a bookstore… As a librarian, I could not pass it by.

 The coded books lead to a secret society that is searching for the source of immortality.
 Clay and his friends could not help but be drawn to the search.
 Who in their right mind wouldn’t be?
 They gather together a perfect group for a heroic quest: a rogue (Clay himself), a wizard (a girl from Google who has thousands of computers at her fingertips) and a warrior (Neel Chah, CEO of a web design company, who provides the financial and technological backing).
 There are many more intriguing characters.
 For example there’s a master of cinematic special effects who still uses glue in his creations.
 Thrown in the mix are Google Project team members and black-cloaked figures who have been trying to crack the code for the last five hundred years.